 (2) Upon receipt of notification of ineligibility, a school may request a hearing.
-The department shall conduct a hearing under Act No. 306 of the Public Acts of 1969, as amended, being §24.201 of the Michigan Compiled Laws. the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328.
+The department shall conduct a hearing under Act No. 306 of the Public Acts of 1969, as amended, being §24.201 et seq. of the Michigan Compiled Laws.